EiriasValar/FF4FE-Tracker/README.md

   A dismissed location that contains a quest that's gated by a key item will un-dismiss itself when that item is acquired.
 This may lead to misleading situations in terms of the other value icons shown: e.g. you may complete the Baron Inn checks early in a run, and dismiss the Baron Town location as a result; if you have the quest to unlock the Baron Sewer, when you later gain the Baron Key, the Baron Town location will reappear due to the quest, but will still show all its previous value icons as well (unless you checked them off manually).
 This is because it's not reasonable for the tracker to assume that dismissing a location means you obtained all its value.

   There's also no automatic connection between the special icons for bonking Yang and launching the Falcon, and the corresponding quest objectives: toggling one doesn't toggle the other (though dismissing the location will mark both as done).
+- **Boss hunt objectives**: If the `Bvanilla` flag is on (i.e. bosses aren't randomized), objective value icons for any boss hunt objectives you have will appear in those bosses' vanilla locations.
+These behave in the same way as Quest objectives, detailed above.
+Otherwise, we have no idea which boss objectives are in which locations, so these will not appear.

 ### Boss stats